TheTesterss/pong_game/README.md

 Use Q & D for the first player

-use left arrow & right arrow for the second playern
+use left arrow & right arrow for the second player